opencog/opencog/opencog/python/pln_old/README.md

 ## Summary

-This is a [new PLN design][] that is currently under development.
-It is still in-progress.
+This is the old python version of PLN, now replaced by the Rule Engine version under opencog/reasoning.

 A detailed description of the architecture is available in [algorithm.md](https://github.com/opencog/opencog/blob/master/opencog/python/pln/algorithm.md).